 - Site admins contact reported businesses & automatically get them registered.

-- According to ComplaintBoard.com, taking down a report is possible and free. (?)
+- According to ComplaintBoard.com, taking down a report is possible and accessible. (?)

 Other unclear facts about Complaints Board